BuildingEnergySimulationTools/tide/README.md

 </td>
 <td>
-The development of this library has been supported by ENSNARE Project, which has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement No. 953193.
-The sole responsibility for the content of this library lies entirely with the author’s view.
+The development of this library has been supported by ENSNARE Project, which has received funding from the European Union's Horizon 2020 Research and Innovation Programme under Grant Agreement No. 953193.
+The sole responsibility for the content of this library lies entirely with the author's view.
 The European Commission is not responsible for any use that may be made of the information it contains.
 </td>
 </tr>